KxSystems/kx-vscode/README.md

 ### Install q with VS Code.

-You can install q from the VS Code extension.
-You still need to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).

-The kdb+ license will be added as part of the installation, although a `QHOME` environment variable is still required if you wish to utilise the installation outside of VS Code.
+You can isntall q  from the VS Code extension.
+You still need to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) to obtain a license and VS Code will guide you through steps to install.
+The license will be incorporated as part of the kdb VS Code extension, although a `QHOME` environment variable is still required if you wish to utilise the q installation outside of VS Code.

 **Step 1**: Click `Install new instance` from the prompt if no q installation is flagged.
 If this prompt is cancelled, then use the aforementioned [install q](#install-q).

 ![installnewinstance](img/installnewinstance.jpg)

-**Step 2**: If you have already registered for kdb+, then choose `Select/Enter a license`.
-If you haven't registered for kdb+, choose `Acquire license`, this will open a dialog with a redirect link to register for [kdb+ Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).
+**Step 2**: If you have already registered for kdb+ or kdb Insights, then choose `Select/Enter a license`.
+If you haven't registered, choose `Acquire license`, this will open a dialog with a redirect link to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).

 ![findlicense](img/findlicense.jpg)

-**Step 3**: With the kdb+ license secured, you can then link this to VS Code by either `pasting license string` or `selecting license file` from your PC; the latter method is recommended for new users.
+**Step 3**: With the license secured, you can then link this to VS Code by either `pasting license string` or `selecting license file` from your PC; the latter method is recommended for new users.

 ![findlicense](img/pastelicense.jpg)